VirtualScenery/greenscreenstream/README.md

 # GreenScreenStreamBodyPixMode (Enum)
 Determines which BodyPix Preset GreenStream should use.

-Presets `Standard` or `Precise` are recommended for most usecases.\
+Presets `Standard` or `Precise` are recommended for most use cases.\
-`Fast` is meant for really weak clients and is unprecise.\
+`Fast` is meant for really weak clients, is unprecise and causes flickering.\
-`Maximum` uses amore complex ML Model and thus causes much more network traffic & gpu + cpu load.\
+`Maximum` uses a more complex ML Model and thus causes much more network traffic & gpu + cpu load.\
 ```ts
 enum GreenScreenStreamBodyPixMode {
     Fast = 0,